grantae/OpenMIPS/README.md

 # OpenMIPS Processor

-This is an implementation of the **MIPS32 Release 1** architecture.
+This is an implementation of the **MIPS32 Release 1** architecture, written in Verilog.

 This processor is ISA-compliant and fully synthesizeable.
 It has a 32-bit virtual address space and supports up to 36 bits of physical memory (64 GiB).